Emma is a Swedish university student and fiction writer with a particular love for language and the written word.

-The holiday season is upon us, and in many families that means it's time to get baking.
+The holiday season is upon us, and for many families, that means it's time to get baking.
 For most people here in Sweden, pepparkakor (gingerbread cookies) are an absolute Christmas must.
-"Pepparkakor" means "pepper cookies," an odd name since there is not pepper in them...
+"Pepparkakor" means "pepper cookies," an odd name since there is no pepper in them.

 - 250 grams margarine or butter

 - 2 tablespoons cinnamon

 - 1 tablespon clove, ground

 - 1 teaspoon ginger, ground

 - 13 decilitres flour, and additional flour for the baking